Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Going forward, you'll need to create a React app to render the products available in the store and allow the user to add them to the shopping cart.

-For the purposes of this tutorial, the online store will be populated with dummy products using [dummyjson](https://dummyjson.com/products).
+For this tutorial, the online store will be populated with dummy products using [dummyjson](https://dummyjson.com/products).
 This API will return a list of dummy products in JSON format with various fields.

 Firstly, let's render the products in the online store.
 To avoid writing a lot of CSS, you can use [Bootstrap](https://getbootstrap.com/) to style your application.
 Bootstrap provides a lot of ready-to-use components that you can use in your application.